Ancient Components of The Book of Mormon

 - Korihor, Pahoran, Paanchi, and Pacumeni: None of these names appear in the Bible, yet they are authentic names from antiquity that are almost transliterated exactly as they sound in Egyptian.

-- Aha, Ammoniah, Chemish, Himni, Luram: Inscriptional evidence from the Levant shows that these names, as well as many others in the Book of Mormon, are authentic names in Hebrew.
+- Aha, Ammoniah, Chemish, Himni, Luram: Inscription evidence from the Levant shows that these names, as well as many others in the Book of Mormon, are authentic variations names in Hebrew.

-- Alma as a Male Name: This name is attested for males in both the Bar Kohkba letters and some Ebla tablets.
+- Alma as a Male Name: This name is attested for males in both the Bar Kohkba letters and the Ebla tablets.

-- Sariah as a Female Name: Attested as a female name on a 6th-century ostracon.
+- Sariah as a Female Name: Attested as a female name on a 6th-century pottery fragment.

 - Lehi as a Proper Name: Found as the name of a father on an Elephantine papyrus.